1

 “Hey, homie, get up — trays are coming around,” JJ wakes me up to say.

-We are still locked down, and the copper is walking around, opening our cup ports.
-A few minutes later he’s passing out the orange plastic spoons.
-The trustees are the only ones allowed out of the cell and they bring our trays right to our house.
+It's lunch time and we are still locked down.
+The copper walks around, opening our cup ports, and a few minutes later, passes out the orange plastic spoons.
+Trustees are the only ones allowed out of their cells and bring our trays right to our house.

 I eat automatically because I’m still half asleep, and remembering the interactive movie my brain was just putting me through.
 My dreams have been getting longer and more vivid every day.